 - 3.1 This Policy applies to all members of the College community and the general public.
-These groups include: - 3.1.1 Permanent and temporary staff, as well as those employed by third parties and College Governors.
-The Policy also applies to people applying for employment in the organisation. - 3.1.2 All learners enrolled on courses at the College. - 3.1.3 Prospective learners including those progressing through the admissions and selection process. - 3.1.4 All visitors to the College including suppliers of goods and services. - 3.1.5 Work Based Learning learners and their employers.
+These groups include: - 3.1.1 Permanent and temporary staff, as well as those employed by third parties.
+The Policy also applies to people applying for employment at the College. - 3.1.2 All students enrolled on courses at the College. - 3.1.3 Prospective students including those progressing through the admissions and selection process. - 3.1.4 All visitors to the College including suppliers of goods and services. - 3.1.5 Work Based Learning students and their employers. - 3.1.5 Board of Governors